HAVING THE ALZHEIMER’S CONVERSATION…

 You don’t want to live in denial if the facts are right there in front of you.

 Most caregivers only become caregivers after some emergency has forced them to take over.

 It is usually very sudden with no time to prepare.
 This is hard not only for the caregiver but also for the patient.
 With proper planning, you can transition yourself into taking over with minimal disruptions.

 Protecting our loved ones is the goal.

 I’ve come up with a list of tips for anyone who is a caregiver to someone with Alzheimer’s or other forms of dementia!
-You can read it & a whole lot more in the Brand New Resource Library!
-A one-stop-shop for all of your Alzheimer’s/Caregiving questions!
+You can read it & a whole lot more in the Resource Library!